cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 To overcome this concern, we will create a new Conjur API endpoint that will return a list of Conjur variables and their responses.
 That is, secret value for success or error status for failure for each secret.
 In doing so, we will not fail the whole response if there was an error in retrieving one of the Conjur secrets.

+In the case of partial success, the Job will be marked with failure status and another Pod will not be spun up in its place.
+All secrets that were unable to be fetched will be written to logs.
+See [logs](#logs) for more detail.

 ##### Backwards Compatibility

 This behavior will be relevant only for supporting multiple applications.
 If the `SUPPORT_MULTIPLE_APPS` environment variable is not true, we will use the old batch retrieval API endpoint.